 Highlands Biological Foundation Book Club

-This fall, the Highlands Biological Foundation will host our 5th season of our virtual book club!
-Beginning September 29th, members will delve into the book The Nature Fix by Florence Williams and meeting virtually each Thursday evening from 4 to 5 PM.
+This spring, the Highlands Biological Foundation will host our 6th season of our virtual book club!
+Beginning January 26th, members will delve into the book Entangled Life by Merlin Sheldrake and meet virtually each Thursday evening from 4 to 5 PM.

 We can welcome up to 20 individuals to participate in the book club.
 No prior knowledge about climate change, climate science, or solutions is necessary.
 We welcome everyone who is interested!
-Club members should be familiar with the Highlands Plateau and/or interested in the impact of climate change and solutions on the region.
+Club members should be familiar with the Highlands Plateau and/or interested in natural history in the region.

 Contact email@example.com if you’re interested in joining the book club.